acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 : This is a list of (usually 1-3) people closely associated with the artifact, such as the author of a book, the subject of a photo, etc. This is helpful for linking together different artifacts which are associated with the same people.
-If a person already exists in the archive, you should use the name as it currently appears in other artifact files and on the website.
-Please respect the privacy of individuals and use handles or usernames when that person typically goes by a pseudonym online.
-Also, if a person has a preferred name, **always** use their preferred name over their legal name or deadname.
 This list can be empty if the people associated with the artifact aren't clear.

 `identities`
 : A list of queer identities associated with the artifact.
 For example, if this is a blog post about aromanticism, then "aromantic" should be included in the list of identities.
-Note that Ace Archive is for hosting content of importance to aspec communities as a whole, and artifacts do not strictly have to involve asexuality.
 The identity should be in adjective form, meaning it can complete the sentence, "Artifacts about _ people".
-If an identity already exists in the archive, prefer using it as it currently appears.
 This list can be empty if the identities associated with the work aren't clear (e.g. it's about queer identities as a whole).

 `years`